JamieeLee/Infernity/README.md

 - Gold pile max size increased to 1m
 - Shop selection stays after buying item (it used to reset to first top item before)
 - Shift clicking potions in inventory adds them to belt
+- Remove/change permanent negative shrines (In general, things permanently damaging your character)
+- Show shrine effect in the description
 ## TO DO:
 - Level cap raised to 60.
 - Penalty to resistances/AC on Inferno difficulty.
 - Fixing possible overflows in monster AC/to hit/etc. on difficulties above normal.
-- Remove/change permanent negative shrines (In general, things permanently damaging your character)
 - Fix friendly fire
 - Show other players on minimap
 - Expand inventory
+- Make the map revealed by the shrine have a different color

 # Installing
 - Get `infernity.exe` [here](https://github.com/qndel/Infernity/blob/master/Source/Infernity.exe)